mazecodes/lowdb-encryption/README.md

 const db = lowdb(adapter);
 ```

+`iterations` is the number of iterations used for key derivation.
+The encryption key will be derived from `secret`. (`iterations` is set to 100,000 by default)

 ## Encryption Details

 Lowdb Encryption uses **PBKDF2** for key derivation with `100,000` iterations set by default and uses **AES256** in **CBC mode** for encryption.
 It also uses **HMAC-SHA256** for signing and validation the state.